Sandwich theory

 Sandwich beam, plate, and shell theories usually assume that the reference stress state is one of zero stress.
 However, during curing, differences of temperature between the facesheets persist because of the thermal separation by the core material.
 These temperature differences, coupled with different linear expansions of the facesheets, can lead to a bending of the sandwich beam in the direction of the warmer facesheet.
-If the bending is constrained during the manufacturing process, residual stresses can develop in the components of a sandwich composite.
+If the bending is constrained during the manufacturing process, then residual stresses can develop in the components of a sandwich composite.
 The superposition of a reference stress state on the solutions provided by sandwich theory is possible when the problem is linear.
 However, when large elastic deformations and rotations are expected, the initial stress state has to be incorporated directly into the sandwich theory.

 Engineering sandwich beam theory

 Bending of a sandwich beam without extra deformation due to core shear.